-6.1.1 When an employee transfers in the course of promotion, or moves to or from a school referred to in 6.3 or 6.3A, or moves in terms of the redeployment provisions contained in Part 9 and Appendix Four of this Agreement that employee, on transferring to another housing district, shall be eligible for the reimbursement of 100% of the actual and reasonable expenses arising from the removal of her/his household in the following circumstances.
+- 611 When an employee transfers in the course of promotion, or moves to or from a school referred to in 6.3 or 6.3A, or moves in terms of the redeployment provisions contained in Part 9 and Appendix Four of this Agreement that employee, on transferring to another housing district, shall be eligible for the reimbursement of 100% of the actual and reasonable expenses arising from the removal of her/his household in the following circumstances.
 Where the employee requires the transfer of his/her effects and transit insurance the employee must use the service provided by the Ministry of Education.
 Such a service shall be provided by the Ministry of Education and without cost to the employee.
-The expenses, where applicable and as specified in clause 6.6 shall include the following: (a) Travelling expenses; (b) Accommodation expenses including rent subsidy;

-- (c) Furniture removals; - (d) Legal expenses and land agents commission (or advertising costs); - (e) Penalty mortgage repayment charges; - (f) Miscellaneous expenses including: - (i) A transfer grant; - Leave and expenses for an employee separated from her/his family/household to visit them including to assist with their transfer to the new location; - (iii) Expenses for one visit by an employee to inspect rental or purchasable housing in the new location; - (iv) Telephone reconnection charges for one phone only. - The Ministry of Education provides a lump sum payment to cover the travel, phone, transfer grant, accommodation expenses and travelling meal allowances
+The expenses, where applicable and as specified in clause 6.6 shall include the following: - Travelling expenses: - Accommodation expenses including rent subsidy; - Furniture removals: (c) - Legal expenses and land agents commission (or advertising costs); - Penalty mortgage repayment charges; - Miscellaneous expenses including: - A transfer grant: - Leave and expenses for an employee separated from her/his family/household to visit them including to assist with their transfer to the new location: - Expenses for one visit by an employee to inspect rental or purchasable housing in the new location; - Telephone reconnection charges for one phone only. - 6.1.2 The Ministry of Education provides a lump sum payment to cover the travel, phone, transfer grant, accommodation expenses and travelling meal allowances entitlements outlined below.
+However, this does not prevent a teacher from choosing (as an alternative to the lump sum payment) to claim entitlements as specified and based on itemised receipts. - 6.1.3 Employees entitled to the reimbursement of actual and reasonable removal expenses on the basis set out in clause 6.1.1 shall include: - Full-time permanent and long-term relieving teachers of 12 months or more; - Teachers in permanent job sharing positions with reimbursement on a prorata basis.